This is an indie author’s biggest asset. Make sure you have one!

 - Give people an easy way to unsubscribe without having to awkwardly ask you to be removed.
 I recommend using a mailing list manager for this purpose – most of them offer a one-click unsubscribe option.

 - Remember the golden rule – keep your content 80% valuable or entertaining, 20% promotional.
-No-one likes a show off and this is not a weekly or monthly brag.
+No-one likes a show off and this is not a weekly or monthly brag, no matter how important an aspect of your book marketing strategy this is.

 - Try to stick to a consistent schedule.
 I send out my newsletter every Monday morning without fail.
 Whether you send out a message every week, month, or quarter, keep it up consistently.